NickLiffen/ghas-enablement/README.md

 - Loops over the repositories found within the `repos.json` file.
 A pull request gets created on that repository with the `codeql-analysis-${language}.yml` found in the `bin/workflows` directory.
 The `${language}` will be replaced at runtime with the primary language of the repository.
 For convenience, all pull requests made will be stored within the `prs.txt` file, where you can see and manually review the pull requests after the script has run.

-- Actions will be enabled on the repositories code scanning is enabled on so that the code scanning workflow can run.

 If you pick Secret Scanning:

 - Loops over the repositories found within the `repos.json` file.
 Secret Scanning is then enabled on these repositories.